ActivityWatch/docs/installing-from-source.rst

 Packaging your changes
 ----------------------

-If you made some changes and want to run your code as you would normally do outside of the development environment you will need to install pyinstaller and python3-dev and package activitywatch
+If you made some changes and want to create a proper build with portable executables (like normal ActivityWatch releases) you need to install :code:`pyinstaller` (and on Debian-like distros :code:`python3-dev`).

 .. code-block:: sh

-   pip3 install pyinstaller
-   apt install python3-dev
+   apt install python3-dev  # Or equivalent for your Linux distribution pip3 install --user pyinstaller

-Then package it
+Then simply run the following to package it:

 .. code-block:: sh

    make package

-When the packaging is done you will have :code:`./dist` folder where you can find a zipped version and an unzipped :code:`activitywatch` folder, you can move or copy that folder anywhere you need and set :code:aw-qt to run from startup.
+When the packaging is done you will have :code:`./dist` folder where you can find a zipped version and an unzipped :code:`activitywatch` folder, you can move or copy that folder anywhere you need and set :code:`aw-qt` to run from startup.